shotgunsoftware/python-api/docs/cookbook/tasks/task_dependencies.rst

 list ``[]`` type and can contain zero, one, or multiple Task entity dictionaries representing the dependent Tasks.
 There are four dependency types from which you can choose: ``finish-to-start-next-day``, ``start-to-finish-next-day``, ``start-to-start``, ``finish-to-finish``.
-If no dependency type provided the default ``finish-to-start-next-day`` would be used.
+If no dependency type is provided the default ``finish-to-start-next-day`` will be used.
 Here is how to create a dependency between our "Layout" and "Anm" Tasks::

     # make 'Layout' an upstream Task to 'Anm'. (aka, make 'Anm' dependent on 'Layout') with finish-to-start-next-day dependency type